propertyhive/WP-Property-Hive-Home-Reports-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.13 =
+* Disable submit button and change button label to 'Submitting...' when data capture is enabled and someone submits the form to give a better indication that something is happening
+* Correct PHP undefined index error
+* Declared support for WordPress 6.8

 = 1.0.12 =
 * Import home reports from Apex27 XML imports where HIPS contains caption 'Home Report'